Yoav666s/dnd-wiki/collections/_monsters/basic-rules/weasel.md

 traits: |
   **Keen Hearing and Smell.** The weasel has advantage on Wisdom (Perception) checks that rely on hearing or smell.
 actions: |
   **Bite.** Melee Weapon Attack: +5 to hit, reach 5 ft., one creature.
 Hit: 1 piercing damage.
+reactions: ""
 excerpt: "Tiny Beast, Unaligned"
 source: "Basic Rules"
 ---